-Using the annual skills matrix, the board analyses the current board composition, diversity, skills, behaviour, experience, and competency of the board members against the ability to undertake CIMSPA's objects and current strategy.
+Using the annual skills matrix, the board analyses the current board composition, diversity, skills, behaviour, experience, and competency of the board members against the ability to undertake CIMSPA's objects and drive progress against its current strategy.
 This exercise highlights skills shortages which helps inform recruitment needs.